tapsbook/photobookSDK-iOS/README.md

 To get started, you will need to:

 1. Sign up for a free tapsBook developer account: Go to http://search.tapsbook.com to sign up.
+Shoot us an email help at tapsbook.com before you sign up.
 2. Register your app and get an app key.

-Binary builds of the SDK are available for [download](https://dl.dropboxusercontent.com/s/bwebjqfrpnbygt1/SDK-1.1.6.zip?dl=0)
+Binary builds of the SDK is embedded in this repo

 - Current release is iOS 8 compatible: 1.1.6 (updated 2015-12-27)
 - The binary includes both 32bit and 64bit compiled output